Academic Requirements and Regulations

 Academic advising provides academic guidance, professional identification, and educational enrichment.

 At the time of admission, students are assigned an academic program advisor.
 The student and advisor prepare a Plan of Study during the semester the student is admitted.
-The program outlined in the Plan of Study should be chosen on the basis of the student’s interests and needs and should meet program requirements.
+The program outlined in the Plan of Study should be chosen on the basis of the program requirements, planned course offerings, and the student’s interests and needs.

 - Any unapproved deviations from the Plan of Study may result in delayed program completion and/or graduation.
 To amend the Plan of Study the student must consult with his or her academic program advisor.
 When a student applies for graduation or for certification there must be agreement between the Plan of Study and the record of courses taken by the student.